Kalli/clubster-analysis/src/steps.md

 [Berlin](https://www.residentadvisor.net/events/de/berlin) one of the worlds clubbing capitals.

-It is noticeable that except for Berghain / Panorama Bar all these clubs belong to the same community.
+It is noticeable that except for Berghain / Panorama Bar and ://about blank all these clubs belong to the same community.
 A similar pattern holds for quite a few regions and countries, perhaps because many clubs rely on local or domestic talent for many of their bookings while the superclubs can book a wider variety of international talent?

 ---

 If we change our view to the country level and go to the United Kingdom we can see that most London clubs fall into one community while other parts of Britain and Glasgow cluster in a different way.
-Perhaps there is a specific London sound that dominates the capital?
+Perhaps there is a specific London sound that dominates the English capital?

 ---

 Let's compare two of my favourite clubs.
 Berlin's *Berghain / Panorama Bar* and Amsterdam's *De School*.
+In their line ups there is a 9.58% overlap.
 I went into this project thinking that the line ups were more similar than they turned out to be.
  For instance for these two clubs I assumed that overlap would be greater as their music policies feel quite similar to me.

 Whether you find 10% high or low depends on your perspective of course.
-On average the clubs in this data set had around $averageWeight% overlap.
-There were
-$linkCount pairs of out of $total pairs of clubs that had any commonalities in their line ups. *$source* and *$target* have the most similar line ups, with
-$weight% overlap in their bookings.
+Out of $combinations possible pairs of clubs, $linkCount paris had any overlap at all, out of those the average overlap was $averageWeight%. *$source* and *$target* have the most similar line ups, with $weight% overlap in their bookings.